jeet-chanchawat/AlienPlanets/README.md

 5. On tapping planet, user can be navigated to Planet details screen where entire information can be displayed
 6. Add loader for all the API calls
-7. A local/API based search feature can be implemented Add dark/light mode and theme support
+7. A local/API based search feature can be implemented
+8. Add dark/light mode or theme support